MatiasFarji/Api-Bounty-Reports/README.md

 - If PostgreSQL authentication fails (`Peer authentication failed`), ensure you connect with the created role and that the installer finished successfully.
 - The first scraping run may take a long time; subsequent runs are incremental.
 - The PHP built‑in server is fine for development.
 For production, consider a multi‑process SAPI (e.g., FPM + nginx) if you need higher concurrency and stability.

+---

+## 📌 Disclaimer & Opt-out

+This API and repository are based on **publicly available information** collected from bug bounty programs and related sources.
+Data is gathered through **responsible scraping**, with delays and limitations to avoid impacting third-party infrastructure.

+The project is **open source** and strictly non-commercial.
+There is no official affiliation with HackerOne, Bugcrowd, or any other platforms whose data may appear here.

+### Opt-out
+If you are the owner of any of the data published in this API and wish to have it **removed or excluded**, you can request it by contacting:

+📧 `matiasfarji@gmail.com`

+Requests will be handled promptly and with full commitment.

+---